Keysight/infragraph/README.md

-# GRAPHIT - GRAph Based InfrasTructure
+# Infraph (INFrastructure gRAPH)

-Graph based infrastructure defines a [model-driven, vendor-neutral, standard interface](https://keysight.github.io/graphit/openapi.html) for capturing a system of systems suitable for use in co-designing AI/HPC solutions.
+Infrastructure as a graph defines a [model-driven, vendor-neutral, standard interface](https://keysight.github.io/graphit/openapi.html) for capturing a system of systems suitable for use in co-designing AI/HPC solutions.

 This model allows for defining physical infrastructure with a logical view using graph like terminology.